 Legal Drafting: Legislation (3hrs.) — PW, EL

 The most powerful device to protect a defendant client from the high cost and risk of jury trial is to get the plaintiff's complaint thrown out of court, in whole or part, through dispositive motions, such as motions to dismiss or motions for summary judgment.
 Equally signficant for the plaintiff's counsel is the ability to defeat such motions so as to keep the case alive to get to the jury.
 This is a risk many defendants find unacceptable in the civil rights employment law arena which provides the substantive theme for this course.
 Successful dispositive motion practice is an art of the critical orchestration of several lawyering skills to position cases for such motions: integrating strategic knowlege of the substantive statutory and case law, procedural rules, discovery rules to create a record of facts and admissions, thorough analysis and determination of law and facts to create a successful pathway to a dispositive motion; or conversely, to use the same skills to defeat such motions.
 This course will focus on learning to integrate and apply these "real world" skills into the drafting of persuasive motions to dismiss and seek summary judgment and the drafting of oppositions to the same.
 In addition, while technically not a dispositive motion, students will also learn the use of, and draft, motions in limine.
 These motions are used strategically on the eve of trial to attempt to bar critical evidence from trial.
 As a practical matter, these motions may also serve to end litigation by forcing settlement.
+Successful completion of this course will satisfy one of the two upper-level legal writing requirements.
 Mr. Semler

 Legal Drafting: General Drafting (3hrs.) — PW, EL